dd9jn/rfc4880bis/crypto-refresh.md

 If the version of the issuing key is 4 and an Issuer subpacket is also included in the signature, the key ID of the Issuer subpacket MUST match the low 64 bits of the fingerprint.

 Note that the length N of the fingerprint for a version 4 key is 20 octets; for a version 5 key N is 32.
+Since the version of the signature is bound to the version of the key, the version octet here MUST match the version of the signature.
+If the version octet does not match the signature version, the receiving implementation MUST treat it as a malformed signature (see {{malformed-signatures}}).

 #### Intended Recipient Fingerprint